For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 The reactivity becomes the highlight of their day.
 A release valve for all that pent-up energy with nowhere else to go.

-On the flip side, some dogs are overstimulated — but only in one narrow way.
 The only time they get any real stimulation is on walks.
 So their nervous system is constantly primed, waiting for that moment.
 And when the smallest trigger appears, they explode because they have zero capacity to handle it.

 Some reactive dogs have one primary root cause.
 But many have two, three, or even all four playing a role.